dpoluyanov/cmeter/README.md

     password: ""
 ```

-Additionally you can configure clickhouse table that would store your metric and provide instance-id for your application as follow:
+Additionally you can configure ClickHouse table that would store your metric and provide instance-id for your application as follow:
 `application.yml`

 ```yaml